mfem/web/src/seminar.md

 # FEM@LLNL Seminar Series

-We are happy to announce a new FEM@LLNL seminar series, starting in 2022, which will focus on finite element research and applications talks of interest to the MFEM community.
-We have lined up some excellent speakers for our first year and plan to keep adding more.
+The FEM@LLNL seminar series is focused on finite element research and applications talks of interest to the MFEM community.
 Videos will be added to a [YouTube playlist](https://www.youtube.com/playlist?list=PLy9rIbGDXrG1Lfy3Um-KEPqFae7Ipghqj) as well as this site's [videos page](videos.md).

 ### <i class="fa fa-envelope-o" aria-hidden="true"></i> Sign-Up